george-hawkins/blender-donut-notebook/LEVEL-2.md

 `tab` back to _Object Mode_, toggle off x-ray - `alt-Z`, right-click on the sprinkle and select _Shade Smooth_.

-Note: oddly, if you haven't got the sprinkle currently selected, you can right click on it and select _Shade Smooth_ but it does nothing.
+Note: oddly, if you haven't got the sprinkle currently selected, you can right-click on it and select _Shade Smooth_ but it does nothing.

 ![img.png](sprinkle-shade-smooth.png)